Coldcard/firmware/docs/pin-entry.md

 they can protect themselves (limited only by their mental storage capacity for random words).
 You don't even have to use your real PIN prefix for testing against phishing... you can enter and cancel as many attempts before proceeding with your real PIN.
-I plan to search until I find a memorable pair of words, like "angle burger" or "lazy goose").
+(Personally, I plan to search until I find a memorable pair of words, like "angle burger" or "lazy goose").